filecoin-project/sp-automation/README.md

 ```
 ansible-galaxy install -r roles/requirements.yml ; ansible-galaxy install -r collections/requirements.yml
 ```
 - Now run the playbook and deploy your Lotus node.
+(Note: If any of your nodes do not have **passwordless sudo** enabled, add --ask-become-pass to the command below)
 ```
 ansible-playbook deploy.yml
 ```